Skip to main content

-Thessaloniki and the Pelion Peninsula, Greece
+Thessaloniki and Pelion, Greece

 Milk Street on the Road: Thessaloniki & the Pelion Peninsula

-Thessaloniki and the Pelion Peninsula, Greece
+Thessaloniki and Pelion, Greece

-Trip highlights: Forage for local delicacies like tsitsiravla and preserve them like locals do.
-Experience the historic tsipouradika and classic tavernas of the Pelion region.
-Cook with Greek vegetables fresh from the farm.
-Taste Greece’s most famous flavors, from honey and olives to wild herbs and wine.
-Make “spoon sweets” made from local crab apple and quince with a rural women’s co-op.
-Eat the sinfully custardy phyllo pie Thessaloniki is famous for.
-Cruise the Aegean and swim in the pristine sea.
-Sip coffee at a village cafe underneath the branches of one of the oldest trees in Europe.
+Trip highlights: Forage for local delicacies like tsitsiravla and preserve them like locals do; experience the historic tsipouradika and classic tavernas of the Pelion region; cook with Greek vegetables fresh from the farm; taste Greece’s most famous flavors, from honey and olives to wild herbs and wine; make “spoon sweets” made from local crab apple and quince with a rural women’s co-op; eat the sinfully custardy phyllo pie Thessaloniki is famous for; cruise the Aegean and swim in the pristine sea; sip coffee at a village cafe underneath the branches of one of the oldest trees in Europe.

 A sample of what you’ll eat: The freshest seafood accompanied by rounds of tsipouro, an aromatic grape brandy; honeys flavored by different local flowers; regional northern Greek wines; foraged garlic, mushrooms and herbs; hearty Pelion’s spetzofai (sausage cooked in a spicy tomato and peppers sauce); rustic savory pies filled with wild greens; mountain tea with mythical properties; fennel fritters with tzatziki; lamb chops you grill yourself.